 Next up was defining processes.
-We needed a structure that would increase our ability in planning, problem solving and decision making for the organization.
-We pilot tested a campaign back in 2021, learnt our lessons, documented our lessons and our processes for planning, executing, measuring, collaborating.
+We needed a structure that would increase our ability in planning, problem-solving, and decision-making for the organization.
+We pilot-tested a campaign back in 2021, learned our lessons, and documented our lessons and our processes for planning, executing, measuring, and collaborating.

-These monthly meetings provide us with insights into what’s working and what needs problem solving.
+These monthly meetings provide us with insights into what’s working and what needs problem-solving.
 And it keeps the teams pumped and involved.
 Gives them a sense of ownership.
-Which brings me to my last P.
+This brings me to my last P.

 Once the 3 Ps were established, we developed our target market and other foundational elements.
-We had our theories, but it was important to test it against our own data and trends in the market.
+We had our theories, but it was important to test them against our own data and trends in the market.
 Developing ICP and buying committee is important for your sales and marketing teams.
 Marketing knows exactly who they should reach out to for generating inbound leads.
-Sales has clear definition on who they should reach out for outbound.
+Sales have a clear definition of who they should reach out to outbound.